Contractors

 • Ensure the contractor complies with all relevant local and national regulations.

-• Verify that the contractor holds or obtains any necessary permits or approvals for their work.
+• Verify the contractor holds or obtains any necessary permits or approvals for their work.

 • Include confidentiality clauses to protect sensitive information related to the event.